ErwinZhou/Cryptography2023/README.md

 #  Cryptography 2023

-## NKU
+## Nankai University
 ###  College of Computer and Cyber Science Junior

-#### Professor: Ming Su
+#### Associate Professor: Ming Su

-Based on **Mathematics of Information Security** last semester,

-we went further down in the sphere of Cryptography.
+Based on **Mathematics of Information Security** last semester, we went further down in the sphere of Cryptography.

-Here provides lab codes and reports for every homework of mine, plus other info I find essential that may be useful.
+Here provides lab codes and reports for every homework of mine, plus other info I find essential and could be useful.

-Feel free to contact me on batman6667@proton.me
+Feel free to contact me on ErwinZhou@outlook.com